 If the smart money is going a certain way, there’s usually a pretty good reason.

 One of the reasons that people love March Madness is the potential for upsets.
-The idea of a not-as-known school upsetting a perennial favorite excites even casual sports fans.
+The idea of a lesser-known school upsetting a perennial favorite excites even casual sports fans.

 Nevertheless, the seedings in a tournament are usually fairly accurate — to a point.
 The higher-seeded teams (Nos.
 1-4) are generally going to win their first and second games.

-However, the games where the teams are closer together, offer a decent chance for some upset value.
+However, the games where the teams are seeded closer together offer a decent chance for upset value.
 For instance, the No. 12 seed has beaten the No. 5 seed around a third of the time.

 So, look for lower-seeded (Nos.
-9-12) teams who have great records but placed low because of their schedule strength.
-A midtier conference champion usually has a pretty good chance to beat the fourth- or fourth-best team in a power conference.
+9-12) teams who have strong records but are placed low because of their schedule strength.
+A mid-tier conference champion usually has a reasonable chance to beat the fourth- or fifth-best team in a power conference.

-With that said, the higher-seeded teams tend to win in the end.
-Only 10 teams seeded below No. 6 have ever made the Final Four.
+That being said, the higher-seeded teams tend to win in the end.
+Only 14 teams seeded below No. 6 have ever made the Final Four.

 The other factor is that the element of surprise for the lower-seeded team is lost.
 The higher seeds will have fully scouted a lesser-known college in the first week by the time the second week rolls around.